 “Yes, we all knew to stay away from that rickety dock,” Cass says.
 The uneaten apple halves draw flies and Cass kicks them into the water.

 On a dreary day before Halloween, Cass waits outside the school for Tom.
 The anniversary of the tragedy approaches.
 Talk circulates around the school about a candle vigil to be held at midnight on Halloween where it all happened.
 The warnings from officials about staying far away would be ignored.
 A year ago, it was a ghost story that originally brought them all to the old well on the grounds of the dilapidated old Hanson house.
 For decades the story was repeated about a young man who was pushed into the well and fell to his death on Halloween night.
-If you dare to trespass on the old grounds, the young man can be seen next to the well holding a burning lantern at midnight.
+If you dare to trespass on the old grounds, the young man can be seen next to the well holding a burning lantern at midnight on Halloween.
 Like a magnet the legend draws thrill seekers out on Halloween night, despite the warnings from the city to stay away from the crumbling house and grounds.

 Cass sees Tom walking and catches up to him.